wp-plugins/mce-accessible-language-change/readme.txt

 * italian

 Please let me know if you would like additional localizations added.
-And of course if you want to improve included translations.
+And of course if you want to improve included translations (developer @ sprungmarker.de)

 **Note**